 Michael joined Watsi on October 3rd, 2018.
-Eight months ago, Michael became the 4425th member to automatically support a new Watsi patient every month.
-Since then, 742 more people have become monthly donors!
-Michael's most recent donation supported Chandy Lina, a young woman from Cambodia, to fund fracture repair surgery.
+Ten months ago, Michael became the 4425th member to automatically support a new Watsi patient every month.
+Since then, 846 more people have become monthly donors!
+Michael's most recent donation supported Rithy, a man from Cambodia, to fund corrective surgery.

 Chandy Lina is a 25-year-old mother of two from Cambodia.
 She likes to watch television, take care of her children, cook, and go for walks with her family.
 In February 2019, Chandy Lina was involved in a motor vehicle accident, fracturing her left thigh.
 It is difficult for her to walk, and she often experiences pain and cannot walk without support.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On April 29, Chandy Lina will undergo a fracture repair procedure, which will cost $430.
 This procedure will help to realign the bones in her thigh so they can heal properly and allow her to walk normally.
 She says, "I hope that after surgery, I will no longer have any pain when I walk, and I can walk like normal and return to my work as a vegetable farmer."